KPZ fluctuations in the planar stochastic heat equation

-The planar \Wickordered heat equation will be a continuum version of the following simple example.
+The planar Wick-ordered heat equation will be a continuum version of the following simple example.

-\begin{example} (Continuous time, finite state-space \Wickordered polymer) Next, consider the evolution of a finite state-space $S$ continuous time Markov chain, think continuous time symmetric random walk on the $d$-cycle.
+\begin{example} (Continuous time, finite state-space Wick-ordered polymer) Next, consider the evolution of a finite state-space $S$ and continuous time Markov chain moving on these $d=|S|$ states (for example a continuous time symmetric random walk on the $d$-cycle).
 The generator $K$ is a $d\times d$ matrix, and the transition probability vector $p$ from a given site $x$ satisfies the forward equation